nim-lang/Nim/doc/manual.rst

 The nature of this executable depends on the compiler implementation; it may, for example, be a native binary or JavaScript source code.

-In a typical Nim program, most of the code is compiled into the executable for execution at `runtime`:idx:.
-However, some of the code may be executed at `compile time`:idx:.
+In a typical Nim program, most of the code is compiled into the executable.
+However, some of the code may be executed at
+`compile time`:idx:.
 This can include constant expressions, macro definitions, and Nim procedures used by macro definitions.
 Most of the Nim language is supported at compile time, but there are some restrictions -- see `Restrictions on Compile-Time Execution <#restrictions-on-compileminustime-execution>`_ for details.
+We use the term `runtime`:idx: to cover both compile-time execution and code execution in the executable.

 The compiler parses Nim source code into an internal data structure called the `abstract syntax tree`:idx: (`AST`:idx:).
 Then, before executing the code or